Skip to product information

 Shipping calculated at checkout.

-A rare English timber girthing tape measure in leather case with brass fittings, fold-out handle, and original 66-foot cloth (woven linen) tape, made by John Rabone & Sons of Birmingham.
+A rare English timber girthing tape measure in leather case with brass fittings, fold-out handle, and 66-foot woven linen cloth tape, made by John Rabone & Sons of Birmingham.
 Measuring 4-3/4” across, the tape likely dates from 1940-1960.
-A unique gift for the craftsman, woodworker, or any lover of old tools.
+It would make a unique gift for the craftsman, woodworker, or any lover of old tools.

 Girthing tapes are used in forestry to measure the diameter (girth) of trees and how much lumber they expect to yield.
 A tree’s girth is measured at a height of 4-1/2 feet, and when multiplied by length (of a felled log, for example) provides an estimate of the cubic feet of wood.
 The gradations on the tape convert a circumference measurement into the corresponding diameter.